lino-framework/lino/docs/admin/excerpts.rst

 =================================

-While the basics about printing out of a Lino application are described in :doc:`printable`, many Lino applications use :mod:`lino.modlib.excerpts`.
+While the basics about printing out of a Lino application are described in :doc:`printing`, many Lino applications use :mod:`lino.modlib.excerpts`.

 .. currentmodule:: lino.modlib.excerpts